What is VMware Cloud on AWS?

 What compliance certifications has VMware Cloud on AWS achieved?

-VMware Cloud on AWS has been independently verified to comply with ISO 27001, ISO 27017, ISO 27018, SOC 1, SOC 2, SOC 3, and HIPAA.
-VMware Cloud on AWS also complies with the General Data Protection Regulation (GDPR).
+VMware Cloud on AWS has been independently verified to comply with many leading compliance programs, including but not limited to ISO 27001, ISO 27017, ISO 27018, SOC 2, HIPAA, PCI-DSS, OSPAR, IRAP.
+Check VMware Cloud Trust Center for more information.

 How is VMware Cloud on AWS deployed?